droglenc/NCMTH107/resources/Syllabus-Current.md

     <tr class="info"><th>4 points</th><th>3-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
     <tr><td>All parts of the exercise were completed in full.
-All steps of the work (e.g., intermediate calculations, R code) are provided.
+All steps of the work (e.g., intermediate calculations, R code) were provided.
 Work was neat and orderly.</td><td>Some parts of the exercise were either not attempted or were incomplete.
 All steps not shown.
 Work was not as neat and orderly as it should have been.</td><td>Very little of the exercise was completed, many steps not shown, substantial amounts of the work was copied from someone else, or work was very messy and unorganized.</td></tr>
   </tbody>
   </table>
 </div>

 ### Engagement
-This course is taught in an active learning format that will require your full engagement to maximiz learning.
-To encourage active engagement, I will assess your engagement at the end of each class period with the following rubric.
+This course is taught in an active learning format that will require your full engagement to maximize learning.
+To encourage your active participation in learning, I will assess your engagement at the end of each class period with the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">